Kurdistan Workers' Party: Designation as a terrorist group

-The PKK has been placed on Turkey's terrorist list, as well as a number of allied governments and organizations.
-It is often referred as "Separatist terrorist organization" (Bölücü terör örgütü) by the Turkish authorities.
+The PKK has been designated as a terrorist group by a number of governments and organizations.
+It is often referred as "separatist terrorist organization" (Bölücü terör örgütü) by the Turkish authorities.

 In the 1980s, the PKK was labeled as a terror organization by the Swedish government of Olof Palme.
 After Palme was murdered in 1986, the PKK was considered a potential suspect – however, this theory was soon abandoned and in September 2020, the state prosecutor Krister Petersson announced he believed he had found the murderer and closed the case as that person was no longer alive.

 In 1994, Germany prohibited the activities of the PKK.

 The PKK has been designated as a Foreign Terrorist Organization by the US State Department since 1997.
 In 2016, US Vice-president Joe Biden called the PKK a terrorist group "plain and simple" and compared it to the Islamic State.
 In 2018, the United States also offered a $12 million reward for information on three PKK leaders.

-First designated as a terror organization by the European Union in 2002, the PKK was ordered to be removed from the EU terror list on 3 April 2008 by the European Court of First Instance on the grounds that the EU had failed to give a proper justification for listing it in the first place.
+First designated as a terror organization by the European Union in 2002, the PKK was ordered to be removed from the EU terror list on 3 April 2008 by the Court of First Instance on the grounds that the EU had failed to give a proper justification for listing it in the first place.
 However, EU officials dismissed the ruling, stating that the PKK would remain on the list regardless of the legal decision.
 The EU in 2011 renewed its official listing of the PKK as group or entity subject to "specific [EU] measures to combat terrorism" under its Common Foreign and Security Policy.
-In 2018, Prakken d'Oliveira Human Rights Lawyers reported that the PKK won another case against its listing as a terror organization by the EU, but the EU kept the PKK on the list as the ruling only concerned the years from 2014 until 2017.
+In 2018, Prakken d'Oliveira Human Rights Lawyers reported that the PKK won another case against its listing as a terror organization by the EU, but the PKK was kept on the list as the ruling only concerned the years from 2014 until 2017.